fujia-cli/stage/README.md

 #### -d, --debug：enable debug mode, by default：false

-You can enable debug mode when you want to check the running details or development.
-If enabled, it will print the execution flows and key parameters information in the internal.
+You can enable debug mode if you want to check the details of execution or development.
+When enabled, it will print the execution flows and key parameter information in the internal.

-take the clean command as an example：
+Take the clean command as an example：

 ```sh
 stage -d clean